GuiiifSouza/DevPort/development/README.md

 - `apis/`: Directory containing the APIs and backends of the applications.
   - `health-api/`: An example of a subdirectory for a specific API, which can include source code, configuration files, Dockerfiles, etc.

-- `ui/`: Directory designated for the user interface and any visual or static content shared between applications.
-  - Examples: May contain HTML, CSS, images, or other resources used in the application's interfaces.

 - `README.md`: This documentation file, explaining the structure and usage of the configurations in this directory.